-At Boone and Davis, PA, our Fort Lauderdale wrongful death attorneys provide compassionate, accessible and reliable representation for surviving family members who have lost loved ones because of the carelessness of others.
+At Boone & Davis, Attorneys at Law, our Fort Lauderdale wrongful death attorneys provide compassionate, accessible and reliable representation for surviving family members who have lost loved ones because of the carelessness of others.
 With their more than 30 years of experience, our lawyers provide comprehensive support in your time of need, helping you recover compensation ranging from funeral costs to loss of income or benefits to your own mental suffering.

 What is a wrongful death lawsuit?

 Under the Florida Wrongful Death Act, survivors may sue to recover compensation for the death of a loved one when by a wrongful act, negligence, default or breach of contract, or warranty of any other kind, a person or company causes the death.
 As long as the deceased could have sued for personal injury damages had they lived, then the negligent person may be held liable for damages.
 Only certain survivors may sue to recover compensation for the wrongful death of a loved one, such as:

 - Any blood relatives or adopted siblings who were partly or totally dependent on the deceased for support or services

 Wrongful death lawsuits are brought by the personal representative of the deceased, who recovers compensation for the benefit of the survivors and the estate.
 Depending on the specific circumstances, our wrongful death lawyers assist family members in recovering compensation for a broad range of losses, including:

 - Children’s loss of parental companionship, instruction and guidance, and for mental pain and suffering

 - Mental pain and suffering of the survivors since the date of the injury